Vaysman/docker-pdns-recursor/README.md

 # docker-pdns-recursor

-PowerDNS Recursor (logging endbled) inside docker container
+PowerDNS Recursor (logging enabled) inside docker container

 ### How to use